What is a worldview?

 Some people label themselves agnostics.

 Yes, an agnostic is a person who claims ignorance on this point whereas an atheist makes the positive assertion that there is no god.
-Agnostics answer the question of God with a shrug of their shoulders.
+Agnostics answer the question of God with a shrug of their shoulders; they just don’t know.
 At the end of the day, however, an agnostic is for all intents and purposes an atheist.
 Whatever doubts he might have on the subject, he lives as if there is no God.
 Orr writes that really agnosticism and atheism amount to the same thing.

 …in all its forms, even the mildest, Agnosticism is entitled to be regarded as a negation of the Christian view, for two reasons.